rehan-jaffer/NEStor/README.md

 * PPU - Unimplemented
 * APU - Unimplemented

+Running nestest.nes from 0xC000 will allow the CPU to execute about 700 instructions.
+Starting from the reset vector at 0xC004 will not, as it attempts PPU initialization.

 ## Performance considerations

 * Many parts of code are using string functions for bit manipulation to speed up time (and also because I am not good at bitwise operations).
 Fixing this by using bit math should speed up these functions considerably.

+# NES Specs

+## Registers

+* A - Accumulator register
+* X & Y - Index registers
+* SP - Stack Pointer
+* PC - Program Counter
+* P - Processor Status

+## Hardware

+* 8-bit 6502 CPU @ 1.7mhz
+* 16-bit Addressable Memory Space
+* PPU supports rendering 256x240 composed of 8x8 tiles
+* APU supports (??
+I am not good at understanding audio)